BrownBiomechanics/Autoscoper/scripts/matlab/README.md

 This function has the following parameters:

 * camera: The camera index to load the filters for. (index base 0)  -1 for all
-* filter_file: The path anf fielname to the filters file.
+* filter_file: The path and filename to the filters file.

 ### Set Frame